So, you’re writing a non-fiction book and the writing bit doesn’t concern you because you love writing!

 It doesn’t matter how beautifully you write.
 If your book jumps all over the place and fails to take the reader on a logical journey, it won’t resonate or get traction.
 Which means your ‘big idea’ will never get the chance to spread.

 There are two stages in the book writing process where I can assist with structure:

 I look at the proposed book outline and determine whether it is logical and structured in a way that will allow for optimal delivery of the ‘big idea’.

-Cost: $750 (includes the developmental editing consultation described above)
+Cost: $750 (includes a pared down version of the developmental editing consultation described above)

 2. The first draft stage